How Long Do You Keep Tax Returns?

 Know What to Keep and What to Toss

-You don’t need to keep every single receipt – the $10 receipt from McDonald’s for that hamburger you ate on your business trip six years ago can probably go in the trash.
+You don’t need every receipt – that six-year-old $10 McDonald’s receipt from a business trip can safely hit the trash.

 Expenses